unt-libraries/untl-metadata-documentation/docs/input-guidelines-descriptive.rst

 These are the current UNT Libraries’ guidelines for creating metadata, broken down by individual fields.
 They are based on a modified Dublin Core structure, but include more specific local instructions and precedents that wider standards do not address.

+If you are new to the UNTL format, the :doc: `Quick-Start Guide </guides/quick-start-guide>`_ may be a good place to start for a general overview with highlighted notes and suggestions about approaching metadata.

 ***********
 Field Guide
 ***********